 \emph{Clonogenic assay} is an in-vitro technique to determine the impact of a single or a combination of agents on the survival and proliferation of cells \citep{Hall2006}.
-The graphical representation of this analysis, which illustrates the relationship between the fraction of surviving cells and the drug concentration level or radiation dose, is called \emph{survival curve}.
+The graphical representation of this analysis, which illustrates the relationship between the fraction of surviving cells and the drug's concentration or radiation dose, is called a \emph{survival curve}.
 Survival curves for many malignant and normal cell lines grown in culture and exposed to radiation or chemotherapeutic agents have been determined.
 In particular, survival curves of irradiated cell lines, regardless of their species of origin, follow a \emph{linear-quadratic} (LQ) fit on a logarithmic scale \citep{Hall2006}.
-Several clonogenic assay studies address the additivity and radio-sensitization mechanisms through studying the changes observed in the LQ survival curve when irradiated cell lines are also exposed to chemotherapeutic agents.
+Several clonogenic-assay studies address the additivity and radio-sensitization mechanisms through studying the changes observed in the LQ survival curve if irradiated cell lines are also exposed to chemotherapeutic agents.
 In the following, we highlight some of those studies to motivate an extension to the BED model for concurrent CRT.

-\paragraph{Additivity mechanism} This mechanism, as discussed in Section \ref{sec: introduction}, leads to an increase in cell kill due to the cytotoxic activity of the chemotherapeutic agent.
+\paragraph{Additivity mechanism} The additivity mechanism leads to an increase in cell kill due to the cytotoxic activity of the chemotherapeutic agent.
 The underlying assumption for the additivity mechanism is the lack of any interactive cooperation between the drug and radiation.
 Thus, individual survival curves of radiation and chemotherapeutic agents can be employed to characterize the survival curve for the combined case.
-Several clonogenic assay studies suggest that survival curves of cell lines that are only exposed to chemotherapeutic agents, have an exponential form in terms of the drug concentration level (see, e.g., \cite{Berenbaum1969,Eichholtz1980,giocanti1993,Skipper1964}).
-Hence, to account for the additivity mechanism, one may add a linear term with respect to the drug concentration level to the exponent of the LQ model (see Appendix \ref{sec: appendix_BEDExt}).
+Several clonogenic-assay studies suggest that survival curves of cell lines that are only exposed to chemotherapeutic agents have an exponential form in terms of the drug's concentration (see, e.g., \cite{Berenbaum1969,Eichholtz1980,giocanti1993,Skipper1964}).
+Hence, to account for the additivity mechanism, one may add a linear term with respect to the drug's concentration to the exponent of the LQ model (see Appendix \ref{sec: appendix_BEDExt}).